SLM Corporation (SLM) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-14, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SLM Corporation a/k/a Sallie Mae ("SLM" or the "Company") (NASDAQ: SLM).
+LOS ANGELES, Jan.
+20, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to SLM Corporation a/k/a Sallie Mae ("SLM" or the "Company") (NASDAQ: SLM) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SLM CORPORATION (SLM), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE FEBRUARY 17, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?